Slow Cooker Beef Stew

 Best Beef for Stew

-- A Chuck Roast is perfect for stew because it breaks down and renders very well when cooked low and slow.
+• Chuck roasts -The best option.
 It is preferred over other cuts because of the connective tissue, which makes it more tender.
 (Bonus: It’s also a less expensive cut than other types.)

 Best Potatoes to Use